 Our bank partners can retain loans that align with their business and risk objectives.
 For loans that are not retained by our bank partners, we help diversify the funding of these loans to a broad base of institutional investors that invest in Upstart-powered loans.
-In the fourth quarter of 2020, 18% of the loans funded through our platform were retained by the originating bank (compared to 21% in the fourth quarter of 2019).
-81% of loans were purchased by institutional investors through our loan funding programs in the fourth quarter of 2020 (compared to 72% in the fourth quarter of 2019), and the remaining 1% were funded through our balance sheet (compared to 7% in the fourth quarter of 2019).
-Over the last few years, the percentage of loans purchased by institutional investors and retained by bank partners has fluctuated from quarter-to-quarter, but generally increased, while the percentage of loans funded through our balance sheet has generally decreased.
+In the year ended December 31, 2020, approximately 21% of Upstart-powered loans were retained by the originating bank, while about 77% of Upstart-powered loans were purchased by institutional investors through our loan funding programs.
+Over the last few years, the percentage of loans retained by bank partners has fluctuated, but generally increased, while the percentage of loans funded through our balance sheet has generally decreased and the percentage of loans purchased by institutional investors has remained high and relatively stable.